 Charlie was able to track down a BC-306 Antenna Tuning Unit for the SCR-287 Liaison Radio System.

 While designed to sit vertically, this unit was normally mounted horizontally behind the radio operator, sitting above the BC-375 on Station 6.
-Charlie already has a fully operational BC-375 but is keeping an eye out for a second unit so he can keep one in his shop.

 This particular BC-306 is rather special in that it is an earlier variant, distinguishable by the poles on its right side – this one has two, later models had four.